awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/CURU-eng.md

 ##  1. Problem definition
 * Only the retina can observe the cardiovascular system non-invasively.
-* This allows for a better understanding of the structure, such as the development of cardiovascular disease and changes in the pattern of microvascular vessels.
+* Through this, information such as the development of cardiovascular disease and the change in shape of microvascular vessels can be obtained.
-* If the morphological data mentioned above is obtained using image segmentation, it might be a useful indicator for ophthalmic diagnosis.
+* This is an important indicator for ophthalmology diagnosis.
-* They want to use the U-Net (and Residual U-net) model to segment blood vessels from complicated retina images in this study.
+* In this work, the U-Net 1 (+ Residual U-net 2) model is used to distinguish the pixels corresponding to the vessel from the retina image.(Image Segmentation)
+* [Morphological features](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) of blood vessels are obtained from this.

+  *➔ Compared to the previous methods, the trade-off between **training time** and **performance** was minimized*

 <p align="left"><img src = "https://user-images.githubusercontent.com/72848264/163723910-a4437d4a-bdb5-492a-a6fc-b9bf930a2307.png">
 <img src = "https://user-images.githubusercontent.com/72848264/163723999-192f183e-d400-4266-acaf-e40a1fa93a3f.png " height="50%" width="50%">